EMSL-Computing/CoreMS/README.md

     ```bash
     brew install mono
     pip install pythonnet
     ```

- Another option is to run the docker stack that will start the CoreMS containers(see next section)
+Another option is to run the docker stack that will start the CoreMS containers:

-## Molecular Database and Jupyter Notebook
+## Molecular Database and Jupyter Notebook Containers

 A docker container containing:
 - A custom python distribution will all dependencies installed